 These robots also defined a whole new morphology of robot walking.
 The legs are based on a tension-compression structure and pull string mechanics.
 Each set of two legs acts like a kind of flexible arch held in compression by flexible plastics and monofilament or fishing line.
 When servo motors pull one of the lengths of the monofilament, the arc bends and allows the leg to move quite naturally at any speed.
 Although biological spiders have eight legs, six legs allow the robots to walk forward in a tripod gait and turn in either direction.
 This tripod gait simulates cockroaches and other six-legged insects.

 The overall inspiration for the robots’ behavior came from a lecture by Dr. Guy Theraulaz, whose research at the Centre National de la Recherche Scientifique in France reports that ants operate on rule-driven systems.
-With this in mind, it became apparent that computers and software, as rule-driven systems, could be structurally coupled with the robots’ organic structure, allowing them to function within and emerge from with their environment.
+With this in mind, it became apparent that computers and software, as rule-driven systems, could be structurally coupled with the robots’ organic structure, allowing them to function within and emerge from their environment.

 The software for the robots is organized into a structure I call bio-sumption architecture, which allows individual behaviors to be subsumed for the group’s fitness.
 Food-finding is the robots’ primary conduct when they are hungry (low battery charge), and they will ignore human interaction.

-The robots designed in the 3D program Cinema 4d allowed a customization of motors and parts fitting to absolute accuracies.
+The robots designed in the 3D program Cinema 4d allowed customization of motors and parts fitting to absolute accuracies.
 The rapid prototyping meant rapid evolution and construction of this complex morphology.
 The final spider bots were output into rapid prototyping plastics, providing for quick testing of the stiffness, flexibility, and translucency of the plastics.
 The main bodies cast in colored acrylic from an original early prototype held motors and electronics.

 Models out of semi-clear polyurethane plastic impregnated with different Pantone colors to give each robot an individual quality.
 In essence, robots gave birth to other robots.

 For example, the servo motor controller can function like an autonomic nervous system, receiving and sending walking commands without tying up individual processors.
 Quick processing and rapid sensor activation reduced overall processor overhead.